 Vinyl Shingles

 Vinyl shingles have gained immense popularity due to their cost-effectiveness, easy installation, and remarkable versatility.
 Available in various colors and textures, vinyl shingles can mimic the appearance of wood, making them an attractive option for homeowners seeking an authentic look without the associated maintenance and higher costs.
-Vinyl shingles require minimal maintenance and does not need to be painted or stained over time.
+Vinyl shingles require minimal maintenance and do not need to be painted or stained over time.

 Fiber Cement Shingles

 Fiber cement shingles blend the best of both worlds: the durability of cement and the charm of wood.
 Composed of a mixture of cement, cellulose fibers, and sand, these shingles boast excellent resistance against fire, insects, and harsh weather conditions.
 They can be manufactured in various textures and painted to match any color scheme.
-They are required to be painted every few years, but they are an overall long-lasting and low maintenance option.
+They are required to be painted every few years, but they are an overall long-lasting and low-maintenance option.

 Composite Shingles